dominikkleinekalvelage/the-app/DevOps Notes.md

 	- Multiple iterations (analysis, dev, test in parallel) during dev time (1-4 week sprints), then hard cut handover to Ops
 	- Less speculation
 - Still probems:
-	- Dev doesn't know what happens in prod
-	- Dev has no prod server access
+	- Dev doesn't know what happens in prod, Dev has no prod server access
 	- Dev focus on Delivery vs. Ops focus on stability and reliability, customer focus on changing demand
 	- Physical infrastructure planning takes 6 month, slow
 	- Ops is not involved upfront: More hardware needed etc?